Marijuana Addiction in Women

 - Heart problems

-When someone abuses a substance for long enough, their body adjusts to its effects.
-If a person were to stop using the drug (in this case marijuana), their body would react to it.
-This is what growing dependence on a substance means.
-When it comes to marijuana, high amounts of THC strains (cannabis), is what leads a person to become addicted and dependent on marijuana.
-This can start to affect a person’s life and makes it extremely hard for them to stop using.
+When it comes to marijuana, high amounts of THC strains (cannabis) lead a person to become addicted and dependent on it.
+This can start to affect a person’s life and makes it extremely hard for them to kick the habit.

-Marijuana use disorder occurs when someone becomes fully dependent on marijuana.
-A person may begin to struggle throughout the day, this can reflect through their sleeping patterns, irritability, restlessness, and lack of pleasure.
-It can be extremely tough to quit the habit once you’ve become addicted/dependent on marijuana.
-This where the help of marijuana rehab and treatment centers like NDFW comes in.
-At trusted facilities, you can ease into a clean and focused life.
+Marijuana use disorder occurs when someone becomes dependent on it.
+When not able to get a “hit”, a person may begin to struggle throughout the day, experience disrupted sleeping patterns, exhibit irritability, show signs of restlessness, and have a general lack of pleasure.
+It can be extremely tough to quit the habit once you’ve become addicted to marijuana.

 Marijuana Withdrawal Symptoms